paulrobertlloyd/paulrobertlloyd-v4/src/articles/2008/09/california_zephyr/index.md

 Although these guides step of at [Reno][3], the commentary is continued by the conductors, who pass through the mixed terrain that is the [Rocky Mountains][4] and [Continental Divide][5] several times a week.

-{% render 'map'
+{% render 'map' with geojson
-  geojson: geojson
   width: 1200
   height: 400
-  caption: 'Route of the California Zephyr.'
+  alt: 'Route of the California Zephyr.'
   alignment: 'bleed'
 %}